The Toxic Danger of Learning How to Sell Your Small Business

 You can't sell a house that is on fire.
 Real estate agents don't put out fires.
 They wisely understand that it would be very dangerous to believe that putting out the fire was the first step in selling a house.
 First you put out the fire, clean-up the mess, remodel the house, and then you call the real estate agent so they can consider "how to sell it."

-If you’ve read this far (despite the yelling), here’s your reward: A free pass to our online course:
+If you’ve read this far (despite the yelling), here’s your reward: Our free, online course.

-Stop wasting your time learning “how to sell” your small business until you learn the answer to “Will I be able to sell my small business?”
+Stop wasting your time learning “how to sell” your small business until you know the answer to “Will I be able to sell my small business?”

 Fight the toxic “how to sell” urge you have with some information that can help you make your business sell-able.